stevejoluc/stevejoluc.github.io/docs/index.md

 # Home
-Leader and infrastructure engineer in technology with a passion for innovation.
+Infrastructure engineer in technology with a passion for leadership and innovation.

 ## Active Projects
  To view active list of my current projects, check out my [Status Board.](https://github.com/users/stevejoluc/projects/2#column-16610887)